gggraph/Genesis/contractexample.md

 STADD, STAD4 and others instructions will not directly overwrite the contract storage but append the data to write to a **safe storage cache file**.
 This file will contains every writing instructions that occured.
 When STRDB is called, Genesis software will read first current smartcontract storage then update the data from the writing instructions inside **safe storage file** that affect the memory range to read.
 The contract state will remain untouched.
-When blockchain upgrade, **safe storage instructions** will definitely be done to corresponding contract storage.
+When blockchain upgrade, **safe storage instructions** will definitely be done to related contract storage.

 ## Contract reversibility